-Once your puff pastry is defrosted and your filling is ready, it’s time to assemble.
+Once your puff pastry sheet is defrosted and your filling is ready, it’s time to assemble.

 Roll out the puff pastry just a bit.
 Then put you filling in the center section.
 Fold in the other sections over the filling, and then flip over so that the seam is on the bottom.

-Place the roll onto a parchment covered baking sheet brush with egg wash and put into the oven.
+Place the roll onto your parchment paper covered prepared sheet pan, brush with egg yolk wash and pop into the oven.

-Once the boureka is golden brown on the outside and cooked through, take it out of the oven, let cool a few minutes, and then slice on the diagonal before serving.
+Once the potato borekas are golden brown on the outside and cooked through, take it out of the oven, let cool a few minutes, and then slice on the diagonal before serving